zaphosting/docs/docs/amongus-connection.md

 ---
 id: amongus-connection
 title: Connecting to the server
-description: Information on how to connect to your Impostor - Among Us server - ZAP-Hosting.com Documentation
+description: Information on how to connect to your Impostor - Among Us server - ZAP-Hosting.com documentation
 sidebar_label: Connection to the Server
 ---